diescake/igata/README.md

 ## How to use

 Recommend to use as a template.
 Please click above ["Use this template"](https://help.github.com/en/articles/creating-a-repository-from-a-template) button to start.
-Though the template function provided by GitHub is really confort and useful, please note that your new repository is always created from HEAD of `master`.
+Though the template function provided by GitHub is really comfort and useful, please note that your new repository is always created from HEAD of `master`.

 About template for more information, see [Creating a repository from a template](https://help.github.com/articles/creating-a-repository-from-a-template)